 Utah’s National Parks are some of the most breathtaking and most-visited in the country.
 Two of the most popular are Zion and Bryce Canyon, both located in the southwestern corner of the state.
 Because of their close proximity to one another (about a 2.5 hour drive apart), they are often visited together by many travelers on Southwest road trips.
 Zion is also just 2 hours from Las Vegas, so it’s a popular day or overnight trip for Sin City visitors as well.

 If you are planning a trip to Zion and Bryce, a little planning goes a long way to making the most of your vacation.
-We just returned from a road trip where we spent two nights and two days at each park.
+Our family took a road trip where we spent two nights and two days at each park.
 Here are some of the planning tips we utilized (including a few tips we wish we had known beforehand!) to make any Zion and Bryce Canyon trip more successful.

 Trip Planning Tips for Bryce Canyon and Zion National Parks